dcarrsf/ngwp-cli/README.md

 ?
 Project description: A really cool media player built with Angular.
 ?
 Do you need page routing?
 Y/n Yes
 ```
-Notice that the last option enables you to add page routing and related starter files to the boilerplate.

 Be sure to cd into the new directory before running further commands.

 ```